surgamingoninsulin/SMScrapMapper/README.md

 - Verify write permissions in the EXE directory
 - Check console output for error messages (if running from source)

-### EXE Build Fails

-- Ensure PyInstaller is installed: `pip install pyinstaller`
-- Activate your virtual environment before building
-- Check that all required modules are installed
-- Review the build output for specific error messages

 ## Development

 ### Running in Development Mode